Webby980/deploy-lambda-skeleton/README.md

 ## Setting up your GET method

-- Replace `skeleton` in `.circleci/config.yml` with the new repo name
+- Replace occurrences of `skeleton` in `.circleci/config.yml` with the new repo name

 - Replace all occurrences of `skeleton-get` with an appropriate name